The complete guide to connect Zendesk to WhatsApp, Facebook, and Instagram

 Bring all your knowledge together

-This is where things get really interesting.
-An AI platform like eesel AI doesn't just read your official help center articles.
-It connects to all the places your company knowledge is hiding and creates a single source of truth.
+An AI platform like eesel AI works alongside your Zendesk setup by connecting to all the places your company knowledge lives, creating a single source of truth for your agents.

-• Company wikis: It plugs directly into the tools your team already relies on, like Confluence, Notion, and Google Docs.
+- Company wikis: It integrates with the tools your team already uses, such as Confluence, Notion, and Google Docs.

-When all your knowledge is in one place, it doesn't matter if a customer reaches out on WhatsApp, Instagram, or email.
-They get the same correct answer every time, because every channel is powered by the same brain.
+When your knowledge is unified, it doesn't matter if a customer reaches out on WhatsApp, Instagram, or email.
+They get the same high-quality response every time, powered by the combined strength of Zendesk and AI.

 Test and automate on your terms